cyrillbrito/cookieclicker/README.md

 # How to use

-Eader download the repo or clone it and host the `/docs` folder using a http server of your preference.
+Either download the repo or clone it and host the `/docs` folder using a http server of your preference.

 # How it works